Service as a competitive advantage

 Comprehensive knowledge and transparency about the customer is necessary in order to be able to offer truly advanced services and increase customer loyalty.
 The customer benefits and the use of the products should be precisely understood.
 Especially when the additional offers become more complex, such as "as a service" offers.

 In order to actually be able to deliver these changes, the service organization, employees and later also large parts of the company must undergo an ever-increasing transformation.
 The more intensive use of digital solutions and technologies also helps to achieve this optimization.
-Digitalization is essential for new, advanced business models.
+Digitalization is essential for new, more advanced business models.

 The customer must be optimally integrated into the provision of services and usage data must be continuously evaluated and used to optimize products and services.